Content warning: discussion of ableism, bullying

 Breaking Through

 One day, shortly after listening to the autism cure episode of Invisibilia, I sat with my best friend in a movie theatre.
 Constantly asking myself if I knew what the characters were feeling from their facial expressions, I broke down.
-In my panic attack I told my best friend everything I was going through, she sat with me, holding me, and said, “I don’t think I magically feel what everybody else is going through either.
+Through tears, I told my best friend everything I was going through.
+She sat with me, holding me, and said, “I don’t think I magically feel what everybody else is going through either.
 I don’t think anybody does.”

 At one point in his flashback, Davie says to his friend that he does not even know what it means to have a heart.
 I’ve sat with that very question for many years.
 How much of what we call “empathy” is a reified object, a fetishized thing that is as subjective and arbitrary as anything else?
 I have come to believe it to be as abundant, ineffable, varied, and ambivalent as love.
 There is empathy that harms and erases, as Saidiya Hartman describes the sick empathy of white writers imagining the suffering of their enslaved Black characters.
 There is empathy that overwhelms, as I often feel as I enter a classroom full of children who do not want to be there and I feel the wave of sadness rush over me.
 There is also empathy that nourishes and supports–the empathy of my friend as she sat with me and refused to put me at a distance, or of Davie’s friend when they admit that in regards to knowing what having a heart means, “I don’t think anybody does.”